• Home

 Committee Handbook

 The purpose of this handbook is to provide guidance for those who serve on SDPA committees or task forces.
 The handbook reflects rules set forth in the SDPA Bylaws and SDPA Policies and Procedures.
-See these documents for more detail related to committees.
+See GOVERNANCE for more detail related to committees.

 SAN DIEGO PSYCHOLOGICAL ASSOCIATION (SDPA)